colinccook/AspNetCoreEventSourcing/README.md

 # AspNetCoreEventSourcing

 AspNetCoreEventSourcing is a prototype project to experiment event sourcing covering a simple business flow.
-It's purpose is to increase my understand of its practical application within my work business domain.
+It's purpose is a learning exercise for myself, with an ultimate aim of determining if it's of any use at my work domain.

 ### Features